yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 1. Click **Create**.

 1. Switch to the active instance, and then switch to **Instance Configuration**.
 Click **Add Instance**, enter the new standby instance's IP address or hostname, including the HTTP or HTTPS protocol prefix and port if you are not using the default of 80 or 443.
-If the HTTPS protocol is enabled, you can use the **Manage Peer Certificates** dialog to set up a root certificate of other instances.
+If the HTTPS protocol is enabled, you can use the **Manage Peer Certificates** dialog to set up a root CA certificate of all the instances.
+Make sure that on the active instance we have added root CA certs for the **active as well as all the standby**.

 1. Click **Continue** on the **Add Standby Instance** dialog.